 My own compressed sound format for high quality in memory sounds.
 (No streaming)

-MP3 is not supported because it is patented in some countries.
-Read about it
+MP3 is not supported because it is patented.

 A modified version of the Bullet physics engine.